...

 Foods That Reduce Cancer Risk: What You Need to Know

 Cancer occurs when cells in the body grow out of control and form tumors.
-While some risk factors like genetics and environmental exposures are out of our control, diet, and lifestyle choices have significantly influenced cancer development and progression [2].
+While some risk factors like genetics and environmental exposures are out of our control, diet and lifestyle choices significantly influence cancer development and progression [2].

 What Are Foods That Reduce Cancer Risk?

-Certain nutrients, antioxidants and phytochemicals naturally found in plant foods and spices have been shown to possess anti-cancer benefits.
-Here’s an overview of the main compounds and how they help prevent or slow cancer growth:
+Powerful nutrients, antioxidants, and phytochemicals abundant in plant foods and spices demonstrate significant anti-cancer properties.
+Here’s an overview of the key bioactive compounds and their mechanisms for cancer prevention and slowing tumor growth:

 • Antioxidants – Substances like carotenoids, flavonoids and polyphenols neutralize free radicals, reducing oxidative damage that can lead to DNA mutations and cancerous growths [4].